bellpepper91/beng183/final.md

 In order to prepare the selected DNA for sequencing it must be purified and undergo standard sequencing library preparation.

 Purifying the DNA starts with reverse crosslinking the complexes.
 This process occurs spontaneously under heat and is commonly done in the presence of Proteinase K to protect the DNA from nucleases.
+Contaminant proteins are then digested and pure
+DNA is eluted.

 Sequencing Library Preparation varies depending on which platform is used however a common option is paired-end Illumina sequencing, which requires poly-A tails capped with adapters.